thegridelectric/gridworks-protocol/docs/types/i2c-flow-totalizer-component-gt.rst

     - Format: UuidCanonicalTextual

 **I2cAddress**:
-    - Description:
+    - Description: I2cAddress.
+The I2cAddress that this component can be found at on the I2cBus.

+**ConfigList**:
+    - Description: Config List.
+A list of the ChannelConfigs for the data channels reported by this actor.

+**PulseFlowMeterMakeModel**:
+    - Description: Pulse Flow Meter MakeModel.
+The MakeModel of the pulse flow meter that this I2cFlowTotalizer is attached to.

 **ConversionFactor**:
-    - Description:

-**PulseFlowMeterType**:
-    - Description:
+    - Description: ConversionFactor.
+The factor that the cumulative output must be multiplied by in order to read gallons.

 **DisplayName**:
-    - Description: Sample: Pipe Flow Meter Component <dist-flow>
+    - Description: Display Name.
+Sample: Pipe Flow Meter Component <dist-flow>

 **HwUid**:
     - Description: Hardware Unique Id.